eunwho2/evScope/README.md

 * Seconds per Division : there are 10 horizontal divisions.
 This parameter sets the size in seconds or fractions of seconds for a single division.

+### CURSORS
+Cursors are used to measure in the x or y axis.
+Select a cursor then position it on the display with the mouse left button.

 ### SCALING